-- 1. Water hazard

-- 2. Slicker

-- 3. Ground tie (if romal is used, hobble may be used or rein must be detached from one side of bit).

-- 4. Ground poles (walk overs, 20-27 inches apart; trot overs, 36-40 inches; lope overs, 6-7 feet).

-- 5. Mailbox

-- 6. Obstacle consisting of four logs or rails, each five to six feet long, laid in a square.
-Each contestant will enter the square at the designated side, execute a 360 degree turn, pause and depart by stepping over a log or rail immediately opposite the side of entry. - 7.
-Pass by object normally found on a trail. - Serpentine obstacles at work or jog.
-Spacing to be minimum of 6' for jog.
+- 1. Water hazard. - 2.
+Slicker. - 3.
+Ground tie (if romal is used, hobble may be used or rein must be detached from one side of bit). - 4.
+Ground poles (walk overs, 20-27 inches apart; trot overs, 36-40 inches; lope overs, 6-7 feet). - Mailbox. - 6.
+Obstacle consisting of four logs or rails, each 5 feet to 6 feet long, laid in a square.
+Each contestant enters the square at the designated side, executes a 360 degree turn, pauses and departs by stepping over a log or rail immediately opposite the side of entry. - 7.
+Pass by object normally found on a trail. - 8.
+Serpentine obstacles at work or jog.
+Spacing to be minimum of 6 feet for jog. - 6.
+Obstacle consisting of four logs or rails, each 5 feet to 6 feet long, laid in a square.
+Each contestant enters the square at the designated side, executes a 360 degree turn, pauses and departs by stepping over a log or rail immediately opposite the side of entry. - 7.
+Pass by object normally found on a trail. - 8.
+Serpentine obstacles at work or jog.
+Spacing to be minimum of 6 feet for jog.